Punsalmaagiin Ochirbat

-Punsalmaagiin Ochirbat (Пунсалмаагийн Очирбат; 23 January 1942 – 17 January 2025) was a Mongolian politician who served as the first president of Mongolia from 1990 to 1997.
-He was the first president to be elected by direct popular vote.
+Punsalmaagiin Ochirbat (Пунсалмаагийн Очирбат; 23 January 1942 – 17 January 2025) was a Mongolian politician and geologist who served as the first president of Mongolia from 1990 to 1997.
+A member of the Mongolian People's Revolutionary Party since 1965, he served multiple ministerial positions between 1972 and 1990.
+In the aftermath of the 1990 Democratic Revolution, he briefly served as Chairman of the Presidium of the People's Great Khural (head of state) from March to September 1990.

+Following the country's first multi-party elections, Ochirbat was elected by the People's Great Khural as President of the Mongolian People's Republic in September 1990.
+As inaugural officeholder, he went onto become the first Mongolian president to be elected by direct popular vote in 1993.
+During his presidential tenure, he oversaw the drafting of a new constitution, the country's democratization and free market transition.

 Early life and career

-Ochirbat was born on 23 January 1942 in Tüdevtei district, Zavkhan Province.
+Ochirbat was born on 23 January 1942 in Tüdevtei, Zavkhan Province.
 His father is from Govi-Altai Province.
-He adopted his mother's name "Punsalmaa" after his father died in 1947.
-From 1951 to 1960, he attended school in Ulaanbaatar and then studied at the Leningrad Higher School of Mining, graduating in 1965 with a degree in mining engineering.
-That same year he returned to Ulaanbaatar and joined the Mongolian People's Revolutionary Party.
+He adopted his mother's name, "Punsalmaa," after his father died in 1947.
+From 1951 to 1960, he attended school in the capital city, Ulaanbaatar, and then studied at the Leningrad Higher School of Mining, graduating in 1965 with a degree in mining engineering.
+That same year, he returned to Ulaanbaatar and joined the Mongolian People's Revolutionary Party (MPRP).

-In 1967, Ochirbat was named Chief Engineer at the Sharyn Gol coal mine in Darkhan-Uul Province before becoming deputy Minister of Mining and Geology in 1972.
+In 1967, Ochirbat was named Chief Engineer at the Sharyn Gol coal mine in Darkhan-Uul Province before becoming Deputy Minister of Mining and Geology in 1972.
 In 1976, he became a deputy in the People's Great Khural, a member of the MPRP Central Committee, and was concurrently promoted to full Minister of Mining and Geology.
 In 1985, he was appointed Chairman of the State Commission for Foreign Economic Relations and then became Minister of Foreign Economic Relations and Supplies when the commission was elevated to ministry status in 1987.

-1990 Democratic Revolution in Mongolia
+1990 democratic revolution

+President Ochirbat ratifying the Constitution of Mongolia in January 1992.

-Ochirbat was named Chairman of the Presidium (titular head of state) of the People's Great Khural on 21 March 1990 following the resignation of Jambyn Batmönkh and other government leaders in the wake of the 1990 Democratic Revolution.
-He was re-elected to the People's Great Khural in July 1990 parliamentary elections and then chosen by Khural members for the newly created position of President of the Mongolian People's Republic.
-The new Constitution of 1992 changed the official name of the country to Mongolia and Ochirbat's official title to "President of Mongolia and Commander-in-Chief of the Armed Forces".
+Ochirbat was named Chairman of the Presidium (titular head of state) of the People's Great Khural on 21 March 1990 following the resignation of Jambyn Batmönkh and the entire politburo in the wake of the 1990 Democratic Revolution.
+He was re-elected to the People's Great Khural in the 1990 parliamentary elections and then chosen by majority of the legislature for the newly established post of President of the Mongolian People's Republic on 3 September 1990.
+He officially swore oath the next day.

+After the adoption of the 1992 Constitution, the country was renamed to Mongolia and presidential title to "President of Mongolia and Commander-in-Chief of the Armed Forces".
 The new constitution also set new presidential elections, the first to be decided by direct popular vote, for the following year, 1993.